dh-huiding/dh-huiding.github.io/_pages/about.md

 Working Papers
 ======
  - [Geographic Variation in Mental Health Care: Evidence from Migration](files/Ding_MH_GeoVariation.pdf).
  - [Getting the Price Right?
 The Impact of Competitive Bidding in the Medicare Program](files/DME_Draft.pdf). <span style="color:gray"> Joint with Mark Duggan and Amanda Starc.
-Conditionally accepted at the *Review of Economics and Statistics*. </span>
+Accepted at the *Review of Economics and Statistics*. </span>
  - [Germs in the Family: The Long-Term Consequences of Intra-Household Endemic Respiratory Disease Spread](files/ChildSickness_Draft.pdf).
  <span style="color:gray">Joint with N. Meltem Daysal, Maya Rossin-Slater, and Hannes Schwandt  </span>